|

 He reined in his horse and fell back to where the Captain of

-the Night Watch was trying to hurry the cart drivers along the
+the Night Watch was hurrying the cart drivers along the bumpy

 Trouble?